9 Political Science Research Opportunities for High School Students

 Acceptance Rate: Low

-Location: Internships are available in various locations in California, Illinois, and Texas and other cities like DC, Miami, and New York.
+Location: Various locations in California, Illinois, and Texas, and cities like DC, Miami, and New York.
 Applicants can specify geographic and legal preferences, but not specific courts.

 Eligibility: Open to all high school students.